-List of employment opportunities that are likely to be available to Community Education Program graduates in the fields of Community Arts, Disabilities Services, Educational Leadership in Faith-Organizations, Museum Education, Outdoor Education, Sports, Recreation, and Wellness, and Teaching English & Global Education:
+List of employment opportunities that are likely to be available to Community Education Program graduates in the fields of Community Innovation and the Arts, Disabilities Services and Advocacy, Outdoor Education Experiential Learning and Mindfulness, Sports, Recreation, and Wellness, and Teaching English & Global Education:

 We appreciate your interest in the College of Education & Human Performance at West Liberty University, and we look forward to getting to know you.

 Please note that the fields of your name and E-mail are required.
 Although other fields are optional, we encourage you to complete them so that you will receive information best suited to your interests and needs.